FACTION BRIEF

 Then Ines set it on fire.

-Three principles.
+Three positions.
 No document records them.
 Everyone who has watched art burn carries them away differently.

 The Death of the Copy

 The Authenticity Market killed art by trying to save it.
-Art died when the experience of art became a product — when someone else's genuine response could be recorded, duplicated, tiered, and sold.
+Art died when the experience of art became a product — when someone else's genuine response could be recorded, duplicated, tiered, and sold to people who would experience a copy of the response without ever seeing the work.
 The copy didn't replace the original.
 The copy replaced the audience.

 If your emotional response can be bottled and sold, was it ever yours?